suraj-aayush/Metacrafters-Course/ETH-AVAX-MOD3/README.md

-# Arya Token (ARCH) Smart Contract
+# Aayush Token (ARCH) Smart Contract

 ## Overview

-Arya Token (ARCH) is an Ethereum-based ERC-20 token smart contract that provides basic functionalities for minting, burning, and transferring tokens.
+Aayush Token (ARCH) is an Ethereum-based ERC-20 token smart contract that provides basic functionalities for minting, burning, and transferring tokens.
 The contract owner has the exclusive right to mint new tokens.

 ## Contract Details

-- **Name:** Arya Token
+- **Name:** Aayush Token
 - **Symbol:** ARCH
 - **Decimals:** 18
 - **Total Supply:** Tracks the total supply of the token.